mnluan/web_scrapping/README.md

 * Python 3.x
 * Geckodriver
-* Firefox web browser (you can use another browser)
+* Firefox web browser (you can use your favorite web browser)

 ### Install the following Python libraries: